 The Nomination Committee submits appropriate candidates to the Supervisory Board for it to propose to the AGM for election.
-Following the stepping down of Prof Dr Klaus-Peter Koller, the Nomination Committee will consist of two Supervisory Board members until further notice.
+Until further notice, two Supervisory Board members belong to the Nomination Committee.

-The M&A Committee held its constituting meeting on 13 December 2017, and consists of the following individuals until the end of their respective periods of office (the chair and up to three further members):
+The M&A Committee consists of the following individuals until the end of their respective periods of office (the chair and up to three further members):

-The Innovation Committee held its constituting meeting on 13 December 2017, and consists of the following individuals until the end of their respective periods of office (the chair and up to two further members):
+The Innovation Committee consists of the following individuals until the end of their respective periods of office (the chair and up to two further members):

 The Innovation Committee advises the Management Board on all matters concerning the company’s innovation strategy and innovation management, especially in relation to the design and development of new products and applications, the allocation of individual projects to business segments or subsidiaries, and the initiation and implementation of research and development partnerships.
 The Innovation Committee prepares the decisions of the Supervisory Board in relation to innovation strategy and innovation management, and prepares recommendations for Supervisory Board resolutions.
 The Innovation Committee held two meetings.